-- Root domain entries: Like blackboard.wayne.edu are reserved for public facing services.
+- Root domain entries: Like canvas.wayne.edu are reserved for public facing services.

 After you submit the form, you will receive an email confirming that your request is in the hostmaster queue.
 You should also receive emails as progress is made with your request and some automated emails when the request is completed and confirmed.
 Please send any questions or comments to email@example.com.

 NOTE:DNS queries are not case sensitive; all entries are made lowercase.
 Hyphens are the only special characters allowed in FQDNs.
 The normal one business day turnaround time still applies to DNS requests.
 Contact firstname.lastname@example.org for help.